daniele-salvagni/dan.salvagni.io/src/pages/b/unfair-gamers-com-a-community-10-years-later.md

 ---
 layout: '../../layouts/BlogPost.astro'
+collection: blog
+issue: 4

+author: Daniele Salvagni
 title: Unfair-Gamers.com - A community 10 years later
 publishDate: 2018-07-24

-author: Daniele Salvagni
-collection: blog
-preview:
+excerpt:
   Unfair-Gamers was as a gaming, modding and ethical online-game-hacking community.
 The main reason the community started was to learn and share the knowledge needed to create such tools, for us there was a more interesting game inside the game; a game made of learning, experimentation, reverse engineering and creation.
-issue: 2
 ---

 ![Unfair-Gamers Screenshot](/assets/img/content/002/ug-screenshot.png)